How to use Image Correction Filters For Barcode Using C#

 The filter works by averaging neighboring pixel values in the image using a Gaussian function.
 The method relies on two adjustable factors:

-The default kernel size is 3x3 pixels, and the default Sigma value is 3.0, which produces a moderate blur.
-Increasing the Sigma value will result in a stronger blur effect.
+The default kernel size is 3x3 pixels, and the default Sigma value is 3.0, producing a moderate blur.
+Increasing the Sigma value results in a stronger blur effect.
 You can also customize the kernel to control the size of the neighborhood that the blur filter averages.

 :path=/static-assets/barcode/content-code-examples/how-to/image-correction-gaussianblur.cs